HallofFamer/KtLox/README.md

 - Inheritance and this/super keywords
 - Metaclasses(challenge from the book)
 - Traits(challenge from the book)
+- Framework for creating native functions/classes(since v1.1.0)

 ## Roadmap

 ### KtLox v1.1.0(current version)
 - Improved object model - Everything is an object, including nil, true, false, number, string, etc.
 - Framework for writing Native functions and classes.
-- root class Object which serves as superclass of every class.
+- Root class Object which serves as superclass of every class.
+- Remove print statement and replace it by print/println native functions.

 ### KtLox v1.2.0(next version)
 - Full Fledged Standard Library: Boolean, Number, String, Array, Dictionary, DateTime, etc.
 - Mechanism for efficiently loading standard library at interpreter startup.
-- (maybe) Split the Number class, which will distinguish between integers and floating numbers.
+- Split the Number class, which will distinguish between integers and floating numbers.

 ### KtLox v1.3.0
 - Syntactic Sugar for Array/Dictionary Literals.
-- Short closures/lambda expression.
+- Short closures/lambda expression with nonlocal returns.
+- Replace C style for loop by Kotlin style for-in loop for collection.
 - (maybe) Null-safe operator (?.).

 ### KtLox v1.4.0